scikit-hep/scikit-hep.github.io/pages/developers/style.md

   rev: "v2.0.0"
   hooks:
     - id: setup-cfg-fmt
+      args: [--include-version-classifiers, --max-py-version=3.10]
 ```

-Make sure you support Python 3.10!
-Otherwise, add `args: [--max-py-version=3.9]`
+Make sure you list the highest version of Python you are testing with here.
-or whatever your maximum is.

 ## Spelling